 Or for a delicious gluten-free dessert to go with this lemon garlic shrimp pasta dish, you should definitely try my Gluten-Free Passionfruit Tart with Almond Crust!
 It's so delicious, with bright passionfruit and creamy vanilla flavors, all in a buttery almond crust.
 Such an elegant dessert!

 - 5 tablespoon extra virgin olive oil - divided

 - 5 green onions - white and green parts, sliced; divided

 - 6 cloves garlic - chopped or pressed through a garlic press; divided

 - 12 oz curly kale - well washed, chopped, with stems removed

 - ⅓ cup white wine - plus more if you like

 - 8 oz Banza Linguine Made from Chickpeas - or gluten-free pasta of your choice

 - 1 lb. raw shrimp - peeled, de-veined, tails removed

-- 1 tbsp red pepper flakes – or to taste; divided
+- 1 tablespoon red pepper flakes - or to taste; divided

 - ½ cup Parmigiano-Reggiano cheese - grated; plus more to taste

-- Heat 2 tbsp olive oil a large saute pan over medium-high heat.
+- Heat 2 tablespoon olive oil a large saute pan over medium-high heat.
 Add 3 cloves of chopped garlic and whites of chopped green onions and sprinkle with salt.
 Cook for 1 minute.

 - Add kale, white wine, and 2 teaspoons of red pepper flakes and stir.
 Cook until kale is tender and wine has mostly reduced.
 Transfer to a bowl and set aside.